FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Tell about you, what you like in chess, your favorite openings, games, players…=This sentence appears under the biography description box on the page where you edit your profile http://lichess.org/account/profile

 Maximum: %s characters.=This text appears under the biography description box to inform you the maximum length your description can have. http://lichess.org/account/profile

+%s blocks=%s is the number of players you have blocked.
+Consider translating to "%s blocked players" if you think the context is not sufficient.
+Appears as a heading on your list of blocked players at http://lichess.org/rel/blocks

+List players that you have blocked="List" is used as a verb here.
+This is a descriptive sentence which appears when you hover the mouse over the block icon on your own profile.
+Clicking the icon will show you a list of players you have blocked.